Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sugar gliders live in temperate forest areas in trees.
 They rely on having lush plant life so they can comfortably glide from surface to surface.
 It also helps them blend in to divert potential predators.

 In captivity, the taller and larger the cage, the better your sugar glider will feel.
-You can riddle their cage with engaging activities and toys—but don’t block the walls too much.
+You can fill their cage with engaging activities and toys, but don’t block the walls too much.
 Sugar gliders need free space to fly and climb around their enclosure.

 Each enclosure needs to be at least 24” W x 24” D x 36” H. Inside, they also need to feel safe.
-Having hammocks and hides are perfect for these critters.
+Hammocks and hides are perfect for these critters.

 Personality

-Sugar gliders can bond well with humans, primarily if you socialize them early on.
-They can be very docile so that you can hold them in your hand or pocket.
-No matter how tame, these domesticated animals never really lose their wild streak.
+Sugar gliders can bond well with humans, primarily if you socialize them early.
+They can be quite docile, so you can hold them in your hand or pocket.
+No matter how tame they act, though, these domesticated animals never really lose their wild streak.

-They require very different care from traditional pets, so being very educated about the species is highly recommended before buying.
-They are usually playful and curious, having lots of fun exploring outside of their cage—and they need lots of room to do it.
+They require very different care from traditional pets, so being educated about the species is highly recommended before buying.
+They are usually playful and curious, having great fun exploring outside of their cage—and they need plenty of room to do it.

 Health & Care